Yair Rodríguez: Ultimate Fighting Championship

 Rodríguez faced Frankie Edgar on May 13, 2017, at UFC 211.
 He lost the fight via TKO (doctor stoppage) after the second round due to swelling on his left eye.

 On May 10, 2018, it was reported that Rodríguez was released from the UFC after allegedly declining two fights.
 Three weeks later, Rodríguez announced that he and UFC officials worked out their differences and that he was back on the roster.

 Rodríguez was expected to face Zabit Magomedsharipov on September 8, 2018, at UFC 228.
 However, Rodríguez pulled out of the fight on August 23 citing injury.

 In late October, Rodríguez agreed to replace Frankie Edgar and fight Chan Sung Jung on November 10, 2018, at UFC Fight Night 139, after Edgar withdrew due to injury.
 Rodríguez won the fight by knockout via reverse elbow at 4:59 in the fifth round; the latest knockout in UFC history.
+However this record would later be tied by Max Holloway against Justin Gaethje at UFC 300.
 He was awarded the Fight of the Night and Performance of the Night awards.
 The knockout went on to win accolades as the knockout of the year from many media sources.

 Rodríguez faced Jeremy Stephens on September 21, 2019, in the main event at UFC Fight Night 159.
 The bout ended in a no contest just 15 seconds into the first round after Rodríguez accidentally swatted Stephens in the left eye, rendering him unable to continue.

 Rodríguez faced Jeremy Stephens in a rematch on October 18, 2019, at UFC on ESPN 6.
 He won the fight via unanimous decision.
 This fight earned him the Fight of the Night award.

 Rodríguez was scheduled to face Zabit Magomedsharipov on August 29, 2020, at UFC Fight Night 175.
 However, Rodríguez pulled out with an ankle injury.